kl82slo/kl82slo.github.io/_posts/2021-05-05-0001 MicroStrategy Certiffy Dossie.md

 You can also check who certified it and when.
 ![Verify](https://raw.githubusercontent.com/kl82slo/kl82slo.github.io/main/_posts/20210505_0001/Certified_By.png)

-If you can't.
-Chek if you have permition for 'Can certify content'
+If you can’t.
+Check if you have permission for ‘Can certify content’
 ![Permition](https://raw.githubusercontent.com/kl82slo/kl82slo.github.io/main/_posts/20210505_0001/permition_certify.png)